Drake Accounting® gives the user full access to configure federal, state, and local rates and withholding amounts.

 - The Additional Employee Rate and Additional Employee Threshold fields are for additional Medicare information.

 - Withholding Allowance and Additional amount for Non-Resident Alien amounts are annualized amounts and are published in IRS Publication 15.

 - The grid at the bottom of the screen is the annualized withholding chart.

-- This also comes from IRS Publication 15-T, Section 1.
+- This comes from IRS Publication 15-T, Section 1.
 Percentage Method Tables for Automated Payroll Systems, and is the basis for the withholding calculations used in Drake Accounting®.

 - Click Save when editing is complete.

 State payroll rates and limits are determined by each state's Department of Labor.
 These rates and limits can generally be found on the state Department of Revenue or Department of Labor site.
 In some states, rates are assigned by employer/business.
 In this instance, the employer/business should receive communication from the state with their assigned rate.
 Set the state information needed to generate payroll in this section.
 As rates and limits change, make the necessary changes.
 The state withholdings are already included in the software, however, if withholding amounts change, you will need to make the necessary changes within this window, or wait for program to be patched.

 These are the rates and limits in the state where the client is located.
 Enter and edit the rates by going to Firm > Rates & Withholding Setup > State Setup.
 Once entered, the rates roll forward each year and will need to be edited if they change.

 Note: If using Drake Accounting® for bookkeeping only, this information is not necessary.

 Set the rates and withholding limits for all clients in a given state once by using the Global Rates option from the Client drop list.
 If a client uses different state rates and withholding limits than those entered as “Global Rates”, select the client from the Client drop list and enter the client-specific state rates and withholding limits.